Come dig with us this summer!

 Learn:

-Students will meet two evenings (2.5 hours each) at Parkland College, Room D151, for hands-on lab sessions about the field project and site, the precontact history of east central Illinois, the archaeological process, and basic field methods.
+WEEKS 1–2 Students will meet on Monday and Wednesday nights.
+This excludes the lab portion, which will be a week-long (2.5 hours each) at Parkland College, Room D151.
+This will be for hands-on lab sessions about the field project and site, the pre-contact history of East Central Illinois, the archaeological process, and basic field methods.

 REGISTER NOW